Bioconductor/BBS/Doc/Build-Machine-Network.md

 resolve to their private IPs since nothing from outside the DMZ should need to access them.
 When that happens, make these DNS changes in Route53:

 Name: malbec1.bioconductor.org
 Type: A
 Value: 172.29.0.3

 Name: malbec2.bioconductor.org
 Type: A
 Value: 172.29.0.4

-## hosts file on workers
+## hosts files

-And the hosts files on the Windows and Mac builders can be cleaned up by removing the entry that points to the private IP.
+Once Route53 is modified to resolve the master builders to their private IPs, the hosts files on the workers can be cleaned up.

 On the '1' series workers, remove this line from the hosts file: